greymatter-labs/our-vectorDB/README.md

 The `VectorDatabase` class can be initialized with the following parameters:

 - `n_trees` (optional): The number of trees for the Annoy index.
 The default value is 10.
+Increasing this value will increase indexing time while decreasing query time.

 ## Methods